elabftw/elabdoc/doc/addons.rst

 OpenCloning addon
 =================

+.. _opencloning-install:

 Description
 -----------

-OpenCloning is an application useful to plan and document cloning.
-It allows loading DNA data from various sources and is tightly integrated with eLabFTW.
-This means that you can easily use your Resources in eLabFTW and their attached files to perform cloning operations.
+`OpenCloning <https://github.com/manulera/OpenCloning>`_ is an application used to plan and document cloning.
+DNA data can be loaded from various sources, and the application is tightly integrated with eLabFTW.
+This means that you can easily use Resource entries in eLabFTW and their attached files to perform cloning operations.
+See :ref:`usage documentation <opencloning-use>`.

 How to install
 --------------

-To enable OpenCloning in eLabFTW, deploy a container like shown in the `example docker-compose.yml <https://github.com/elabftw/elabimg/blob/e1e5a2da33db11ae8d54924c15a227d6abcd4e43/src/docker-compose.yml-EXAMPLE#L421-L432>`_.
+To enable OpenCloning in eLabFTW, deploy a container.
+See this example: `example docker-compose.yml <https://github.com/elabftw/elabimg/blob/7a6940475e9866492166e4c2450fc63f38587566/src/docker-compose.yml-EXAMPLE#L429-L440>`_.

-Then enable it in ``elabftw`` container configuration:
+Then enable it in the ``elabftw`` container configuration:

 .. code:: yaml